bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 In this screen, click in **Create user**.

 When the wizard finishes, make sure to download and save your access key and secret key.
-You'll need then in the next step.
+You'll need them in the next step.

 >NOTE: The Secret access key is presented only once, during the user creation.
 If you loose this information, you will need to create a new Access and Secret keys in order to authenticate again with the same user.